Creston, British Columbia: Early community

 Little and the CP created separate subdivisions, which sold quickly.
 In late 1898, Robt.
 J. Long built the first hotel.
 By 1900, a settlement was growing around Long's Creston and John Munroe's Queen's hotels on the portion of Little's subdivision below the tracks.
 To meet demand, Little further subdivided above the tracks, to where William Crawford and Charles Faas moved their general stores, now the downtown.
-In 1907, a Canadian Bank of Commerce branch opened.
+In 1907, the Imperial Groceteria and the Canadian Bank of Commerce branch opened.
 The next year, The Creston Review began publication.
 Creston was incorporated as a village in 1924.
 The next year, exchanges of gunfire occurred during a bank robbery.
 One outlaw was captured the following afternoon.
 His unidentified partner disappeared with $4,000.
 In 1930, Dr. Olivier opened an eleven-bed hospital, and the Creston Hotel (1898) burned to the ground.
 In 1949, the Kootenay Hotel opened.
 In 1960, Interior Breweries began production at a new brewery.
 Creston was incorporated as a town in 1966.
 In 1974, the Labatt Brewing Company acquired 84 per cent of Columbia Brewing Company (the 1972 rename of Interior Breweries).